2025 Afghanistan–Pakistan conflict: 17 October

-The United Nations Assistance Mission in Afghanistan (UNAMA) disclosed that 37 civilians had lost their lives and 425 others had been injured due to cross-border violence in the past week.
+The United Nations Assistance Mission in Afghanistan (UNAMA) disclosed that 37 civilians had died and 425 others had been injured due to cross-border violence in the past week.
 The provinces of Paktia, Paktika, Khost, Kunar, Kandahar, and Helmand saw the highest number of casualties.

 On the same day, following the expiration of a 48-hour ceasefire, Pakistan carried out airstrikes in Paktika Province.
 According to Taliban officials, the airstrikes targeted three locations, with one strike hitting a house and killing 10 people.
 The victims included local cricket players, women, and children.
 The International Cricket Council (ICC) expressed sorrow over the deaths of three Afghan cricketers, condemned the violence, and stood in solidarity with the Afghanistan Cricket Board (ACB), which announced its withdrawal from the 2025 Pakistan T20I Tri-Nation Series that was to be played throughout November in respect for the victims.
 An Afghan spokesman confirmed the airstrikes, claiming they targeted civilians, and said Kabul reserved the right to respond, but had instructed fighters to hold back out of respect for the negotiating team.
 However, according to Pakistani officials, the airstrikes targeted hideouts of the militant belonging to the Hafiz Gul Bahadur Group, killing dozens of armed fighters.

 Ceasefire

-On 19 October, Qatar announced that both the Afghan and Pakistani governments agreed to a ceasefire after extensive talks in Doha, with mediation from Saudi Arabia, Qatar and Turkey.
-According to the agreement, the Afghan government agreed to cease support for groups that carry out attacks against Pakistan, notably the Pakistani Taliban, while both sides would “refrain from targeting each other’s security forces, civilians, or critical infrastructure.”
+On 19 October, Qatar announced that both the Afghan and Pakistani governments agreed to a ceasefire after extensive talks in Doha, with mediation from Saudi Arabia, Qatar, and Turkey.
+According to the agreement, the Afghan government agreed to cease support for groups that carry out attacks against Pakistan, while both sides would "refrain from targeting each other’s security forces, civilians, or critical infrastructure."